chfa timeline

 2014

-State Low Income Housing Tax Credit (LIHTC) program renewed
+State Affordable Housing Tax Credit (AHTC) renewed

 The Colorado General Assembly renews the state LIHTC program, bolstering much needed affordable rental housing in Colorado.
 This enables CHFA to support nearly 3,000 units with state LIHTC between 2015 and 2016, and leverage $17.4 million in previously underutilized federal 4 percent LIHTC.
 This success leads to renewal of the program through 2031.